minhkhuong2404/badmintonBookingApp/_Documentation/Final_Report.md

 ### 5.3.
 Presentation Tier
 * The presentation tier includes :  user interface, class.
   **User Interface:**
+    -This part is used to initialize the user interface og the application:

   **Class:**
     - To send a request to a server, we have created classes which are